Threetwosevensixseven/CSpectPlugins/README.md

 THe UART dynamically responds to baud rate changes written to the [Next](https://www.specnext.com/about/)'s UART I/O ports, using prescaler calculations taking into account the current video timing.

+### RTCSys
+A simple date/time plugin which works in tandem with a custom RTC.SYS to provide date/time on the NextZXOS main menu, and for the M_GETDATE and IDE_RTC API calls.

 ### RTC
 A configurable RTC provider to supply your PC's date/time over the [I2C](https://en.wikipedia.org/wiki/I%C2%B2C) bus, emulating the [DS1307](https://github.com/Threetwosevensixseven/CSpectPlugins/blob/master/RTC/Docs/ds1307-1177772.pdf) RTC chip.
 This will make CSpect work with `.date`, `.time` and `RTC.SYS`, and display the time on the NextZXOS menus.
 Work in progress, coming soon!